ZanMarolt/zanchat/README.md

-# Socket.io + react + redux example
+# ZanChat - Socket.io + react

-A simple example using socket.io, react and redux
+A simple example using socket.io, react and redux.

 ## Installation

 Install dependencies

 ```
-[sudo] yarn install
+yarn install
 ```

 ## Usage
-For start the client run
+To start the client run

 ```
 yarn start
 ```

-and server run
+and for server run

 ```
 yarn start-server